John 'Skip'Barber is a former racing driver from the United States, best known as the creator of the famous Skip Barber Racing School.

 Late start of the racing career

-He was born on 16th of November, 1936, in Philadelphia, Pennsylvania, and started his racing career pretty late, at the age of 22.
+He was born on November 16, 1936, in Philadelphia, Pennsylvania, and started his racing career pretty late, at the age of 22.
 While he was studying English at Harvard University, Barber became interested in motorsports and began racing at the local level.
 "Going to college wasn't right for me, I had gotten a big scholarship to Harvard and I really had to go but I wasn’t interested.
 All I cared about was cars and girls", states Barber.

 Video - A lap with Skip Barber Racing School